 Challenge #4: Your child is frequently pulled out of class to receive services.

 Scheduling can be a big challenge.
-Because ESL instruction and other services are provided during the school day, it’s likely that your child will miss part of his regular classroom instruction.
-This can make it harder for him to keep up with his peers.
+Because ESL instruction and other services are provided during the school day, it’s likely that your child will miss part of the regular classroom instruction.
+This can make it harder for kids to keep up with their peers.

-Remember that you are your child’s No. 1 advocate.
+Remember that you are your child’s most important advocate.
 But there are many educators out there who will fight for your child, too.
 Being the parent of an ELL with learning and thinking differences can be challenging at times.
-But there are ways to face these challenges and get your child the services and support he needs to succeed.
+But there are ways to face these challenges and get the services and support your child needs to succeed.

 For more ways to support your child, explore these 10 ways to advocate for your child at school.

 Make sure you understand everything in your child’s IEP.